 The typical enchilada is a corn tortilla filled with meat, cheese, and a variety of other ingredients.
 Mexican enchiladas are usually assembled in a baking dish with a flavorful chile-seasoned sauce.
 Cheese is sprinkled over the sauce layer and then the casserole is baked until hot and bubbly.

-This tasty, popular chicken enchilada casserole recipe is made with diced cooked chicken and a sour cream sauce with green chile, mushrooms, and seasonings.
-Start this casserole about 1 hour before serving time.
+This tasty chicken enchilada casserole recipe is made with diced, cooked chicken and a sour cream sauce with green chile, mushrooms, and seasonings.
+Start this casserole about an hour before serving time.
 The enchiladas are baked on a layer of sour cream and topped with shredded cheese.

 - 3 cups sour cream (divided)